-William E. Walters, aka: Bill Anderson, Billy Brown, Bronco Billy was born at Fort Sill, Indian Territory (Oklahoma) in 1869.
+William E. Walters, aka Bill Anderson, Billy Brown, Bronco Billy, was born at Fort Sill, Indian Territory (Oklahoma), in 1869.
 When he grew up, he first worked as a cowboy and later as a section hand on the Santa Fe Railroad.
-However, as he neared his thirties, he turned gunman and bandit in Arizona, at one point joining the Black Jack Ketchum Gang.
+However, as he neared his thirties, he turned gunman and bandit in Arizona, joining the Black Jack Ketchum Gang at one point.

-Afterward, he formed his own group of bandits, working primarily in New Mexico and Arizona, and was credited with shooting several men and committing a number of stagecoach robberies.
-Before long, the Wells Fargo Company had had enough and sent for two no-nonsense lawmen by the names of Jeff Milton and George Scarborough to go after Broncho Bill and his gang.
+Afterward, he formed his own group of bandits, working primarily in New Mexico and Arizona, and was credited with shooting several men and committing several stagecoach robberies.
+Before long, the Wells Fargo Company had had enough and sent for two no-nonsense lawmen, Jeff Milton and George Scarborough, to go after Broncho Bill and his gang.

 Walter’s luck was about to run out when he and his gang attempted to rob a train at Grants Station, New Mexico.
-At that time, lawmen drove them off with heavy gunfire and Walters was soon tracked down by a posse led by Jeff Milton.
-Catching up with two members of the gang, near their hideout outside of Solomonville, Arizona, a gunfight ensued, during which one gang member was killed and Bronco Bill was wounded.
+At that time, lawmen drove them off with heavy gunfire, and a posse led by Jeff Milton soon tracked down Walters.
+Catching up with two gang members near their hideout outside of Solomonville, Arizona, a gunfight ensued, during which one gang member was killed, and Bronco Bill was wounded.

-Though one would think that he would have returned to any buried treasure site, there is no evidence that he did and the Wells Fargo loot was never recovered.
-Legend has it that areas outside of Solomonville, Arizona may yet hold the stolen cache.
+Though one would think he would have returned to any buried treasure site, there is no evidence that he did, and the Wells Fargo loot was never recovered.
+Legend has it that areas outside Solomonville, Arizona, may hold the stolen cache.